CS2401-Fall2020/Week-3/README.md

 Notice that the previous sentence does not say that it returns `true` if all of the values are `false`, this will be useful in defining one of the corner case tests.

-## `tester.java`
-You will need to make 10 `Junit` tests for your code.
-Of these 7 should test various aspects of `extractSubArray` and 3 should test `noneTrue`.
-Each test also needs to have a description in a comment just before the method in the tester file.

 #### Example
 If `boolArray` is
 ```